white-devil42/Atomic-with-meteor-support/README.md

 ## Downloading

-You can download this from the `build` folder.
-There is only one file in there, so i dont think you can download the wrong thing.
+You can download this from [releases](https://github.com/white-devil42/Atomic-with-meteor-support/releases).
 Download and drag into your 1.18+ mods folder to use.

 ## Installation